 Adršpach sandstone rocks are certainly one of the most beautiful Czech natural phenomena.
-So where else to go in the time of the coronavirus than to the beautiful nature, where a person has peace from people and can take off his veil.
+So where else to go in the coronavirus period than to the beautiful nature, where a person has peace from people and can take off his veil.
 But I was wrong.
 Beautiful nature awaited us, but we did not find it empty there.
 We felt more like Václavák in terms of the number of people.
 However, few people have solved the veil.
 In the narrow places, where barely one person passes, not only individuals were found who violated the direction of the "inspection" and went against the current.
 So many times we have come into direct contact with strangers and have no choice but to hope that the coronavirus will no longer surprise us.

 However, all these inconveniences were compensated by epic views of the sandstone rocks.
 It is unreal what Mother Nature can create.
 We were most amazed by the rock called Sugar Loaf.
 She could barely stand.
 It gradually expanded from the bottom up.
 And the whole impression of the unstable-looking rock was further underlined by the sticks that tourists placed around the rock so that it looked like it supported the rock and ensured that it did not fall.